shoggoth/ExplodeFight/README.md

 - Shoud I use a GKComponentSystem for rule updates to the level?
 It's not an entity after all.
 (Could add entity to the Scene as I did in the other branch possibly)

 ### Completed Tasks
+- Fix interstit root node crash bug - it seems to be the level label that is causing the crash
 - Hi Score display
 - Game over, player respawn, life counter and hi score submit
 - Need a state machine in the GameScene to stop the gameover state being called while the animation is running still.